reymon359/collman/README.md

     └── 📄 index.md
 ```

-Inside the `ìndex.md` file add a name for your collection in the _frontmatter_ and a description about your collection.
+Inside the `ìndex.md` file add a name for your collection in the _frontmatter_ and a description about your collection outside of it.

 ```md
 ---